manasesortez/ionic-angular-2/README.md

 # ionic-angular Js 💡

-this is an one test, of how create an application mobile, between ionic and Angular Js, compilated in Visual Studio Code
+ - this is an experiment in the what, we created a project between ionic and Angular CLI, for create an application mobile hybrid